Etynodiol diacetate

-Etynodiol diacetate, or ethynodiol diacetate, sold under the brand names Demulen and Femulen among others, is a progestin medication which is used in birth control pills.
+Etynodiol diacetate, or ethynodiol diacetate, sold under the brand name Ovulen among others, is a progestin medication which is used in birth control pills.
 The medication is available only in combination with an estrogen.
 It is taken by mouth.

 Etynodiol diacetate is a progestin, or a synthetic progestogen, and hence is an agonist of the progesterone receptor, the biological target of progestogens like progesterone.
 It has weak androgenic and estrogenic activity and no other important hormonal activity.
 The medication is a prodrug of norethisterone in the body, with etynodiol occurring as an intermediate.

 Etynodiol, a related compound, was discovered in 1954, and etynodiol diacetate was introduced for medical use in 1965.
-The medication remains available today only in the United States, Canada, and a few other countries.
+The combination ethynodiol with mestranol (Ovulen) was approved for medical use in the United States in 1966.
+The combination ethinylestradiol with ethynodiol (Demulen) was approved for medical use in the United States in 1970.

+In 2021, the combination with ethinylestradiol was the 276th most commonly prescribed medication in the United States, with more than 800,000 prescriptions.

 Medical uses

-Etynodiol diacetate is used in combination with an estrogen such as ethinylestradiol or mestranol in combined oral contraceptives for women.
+Etynodiol diacetate is used in combination with an estrogen such as ethinylestradiol or mestranol in combined oral contraceptives for women for the prevention of pregnancy.